maxwbro/Generic-Signal-Measurement-and-Generation-Board/readme.md

 # Generic-Signal-Measurement-and-Generation-Board

-SPI 2 IC_GD COMMUNICATION /version 1.0/
+SPI 2 IC_GD COMMUNICATION /version FIX/
 ----------------------------------------------------------------
+1.Fixed some wrong syntax.
+2.initialization of register except the I/O setting address.

 THESE CODES are for all SPI 2 IC_GD communication functions.
 Src and Inc files contain main codes will be used in main.c.